codewithhades/quarkus-rest-api/README.md

 ## Technical requirements

-The only requirement is that you have a running Quarkus application with Rest Easy API.
+The only requirement is that you have a running Quarkus application with the Rest Easy API module.
 If you need some help at setting it up you can check how [in this example](https://github.com/codewithhades/quarkus-basic-setup).

 On top of this we are going to need the _quarkus-resteasy-jackson_ library for object mapping.